Book Now

 Baboons are omnivores, meaning they eat both plants and animals.
 Their diet includes fruits, leaves, seeds, flowers, and sometimes insects and small mammals.

-One interesting thing about baboons is their excellent memory.
-They can remember where food is found.
-They are also skilled at using tools, like sticks, to remove insects from tree bark.
+One interesting thing about baboons is their strong memory.
+They can remember where food is found, and they are also skilled at using tools, like sticks, to remove insects from tree bark.

 Baboons have a clear life cycle.
 Females reach sexual maturity at around 4 to 5 years old, while males mature at about 7 to 8 years.
 The gestation period is about 6 months.
 After birth, babies cling to their mother’s belly for the first few weeks before becoming more independent.